tlswg/tlswg-wiki/FAQ.md

 2. Cryptographic primitives: The [IRTF Crypto Forum Research Group (CFRG)](https://irtf.org/cfrg) is one venue that you can discuss standardizing new primitives.
 3. Application or domain-specific extensions to TLS: The working group usually only considers extensions to the protocol that are widely applicable.
 If your extension is specific to an application or deployment, the working group might not consider adopting the work.
 You are still encouraged to discuss such work, particularly if you are not sure.
 The working group has many people with considerable expertise in this area.

-## I have a proposal for the TLS WG — what is the best way to see if others are interested in it?
+## I have an idea for the TLS WG — what is the best way to see if others are interested in it?

 There are several things you can do to gauge interest.
 First, it might help to look through the WG archives for related ideas.
 If the same proposal was brought to the group and rejected, understanding the rationale for said decision is an important piece of historical data to consider.
 Have circumstances changed since that decision such that the idea is now practical?